Frequently Asked Questions

 What about cost?
 Are there any scholarships available?

-While every attempt is made to keep out tuition as low as possible, the Hillsboro School is dedicated to keeping our classes small to ensure very close learning relationships between teachers and students.
-We have been able to provide a small number of scholarships; they are extremely competitive and only on an as available basis.
+While every attempt is made to keep our tuition as low as possible, the Hillsboro School is dedicated to keeping our classes small to ensure very close learning relationships between teachers and students.
+We are pleased to offer financial aid for 1st - 12th grade on an as-needed basis.

 This is not a problem for your child’s advancement to college.
 Colleges/universities have a wide array of factors to evaluate for student admission: coursework, standardized test scores, letters of reference, written essays, personal interview, etc. We have personally spoken with large and small, public and private colleges and each has assured us that having accreditation is not required for your student to be accepted.